juanroldan1989/color-tracking/README.md

 This way anyone can use their framework of choice to implement a `frontend` application that interacts with the `backend`

-## Dashboards updates achieved by 3 approaches
+## Dashboards Updates - 3 Approaches

 ### Approach 1